pbrebner/binary-classification-from-scratch/README.md

 writeup.pdf: The main report of the project

 ## Task 1: Acquire, Preprocess and Analyze the Data
 Acquire the data from UCI datasets, clean the data, and perform basic statistics to better understand the Data.
+This included but not limited to removing NaN values, modifying features if necessary, looking at probability distributions and correlations of features, and splitting the data into testing and training sets.

 ## Task 2: Implement/Build the Machine Learning Models
 Implement/Build both Models from Scratch.